 ODH is required to implement section 2133.25 the Ohio Revised Code to provide and maintain a standardized method of procedure for the withholding of CPR by health care practitioners and facilities.
-The DNR order is an individual based protocol with an insignificant adverse impact for the business community.
-Businesses, such as ambulatory surgical facilities, routinely include in their informed consent documents, a waiver of DNR orders by individuals while they are receiving services at the facility thereby eliminating any subsequent issues with upholding the order.
+The DNR Order is an individual based written document with an insignificant adverse impact for the business community.
+Businesses, such as ambulatory surgical facilities, routinely include in their informed consent documents, a waiver of a DNR Order by individuals while they are receiving services at the facility thereby eliminating any subsequent issues with upholding the order.